Freedom from the law is not something to look at warily.

 This is where the polemical nature of antinomianism enters in.
 Those who use the term don’t accuse opponents of not keeping the civil or ceremonial law, but of diminishing or dismissing the “moral law.”
 But here, too, there is sometimes disagreement on what makes up the moral law.
 Does it include the Sabbath commandment?
 Or is that part of the ceremonial law?
-If it does include it, and we are going to observe it, it means we will do no work on Saturdays?
+If it does include it, and we are going to observe it, does it mean we will do no work on Saturdays?
 For there never was any change of the Sabbath day.
-To suggest that we “keep the Sabbath” by attending Sunday worship is again, a product of history, but not of Scripture.
+To suggest that we “keep the Sabbath” by attending Sunday worship is, again, a product of church history, but not of Scripture.

 Many have objected that Paul cites several of the Ten Commandments in his epistles, such as in Romans 13.

 “Owe no one anything, except to love each other, for the one who loves another has fulfilled the law.
 For the commandments, “You shall not commit adultery, You shall not murder, You shall not steal, You shall not covet,” and any other commandment, are summed up in this word: “You shall love your neighbor as yourself.”
 Love does no wrong to a neighbor; therefore love is the fulfilling of the law.”
 (Rom 13:8-10)